jcponce/jcponce/README.md

 ### Hi there 👋

+Hi, my name is Juan Carlos.
+I am a mathematician living in Australia where I teach mathematics and work on the design and integration of online learning modules and interactive mathematical applets for the School of Mathematics and Physics at the University of Queensland.

+I also make open source applets about mathematics and online interactive books.
+They are all free and available for everyone interested in exploring mathematics from a visual point of view.

 <!--
 **jcponce/jcponce** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.